|Graduate Program Head||Daniel Purdy|

 |The Graduate Faculty|

-The Department of Germanic and Slavic Languages and Literatures and the Department of Comparative Literature offer a joint master's degree in Russian and Comparative Literature.
-The program enables students to concentrate in Russian literature at the graduate level while having the advantages of a comparative context.
-Students completing this M.A. will acquire an in-depth understanding of Russian literature and culture and will be proficient in Russian and one other foreign language.
-This program prepares students for further graduate study in Russian, Slavic, or comparative literature, for service with the U.S. or other government, or for employment with an international corporation.
+The Department of Germanic and Slavic Languages and Literatures offers a master's degree in Slavic Studies.
+This M.A. program enables students to concentrate in Ukrainian and Russian literature at the graduate level while having the advantages of a comparative context.
+Students completing this M.A. will acquire an in-depth understanding of Russian and Ukrainian culture and will be proficient in Russian or Ukrainian and one other world language, or a related field.
+This program can prepare students for further graduate study in Russian, Slavic studies, or comparative literature, for service with governmental or non-governmental organizations, or for employment with an international corporation.

 Students with appropriate course backgrounds and a 3.00 junior/senior average (on a 4.00 scale) will be considered for admission.
 Scores from the Graduate Record Examination (GRE) are required.
 It is expected that students entering this degree program will have proficiency in the Russian language and will have completed a B.A. in Russian or Comparative Literature.
 Students in other humanistic fields such as philosophy or history who have studied some literature and are proficient in Russian are welcome to apply.